comet-ml/streamlit-jupyter-magic/README.md

 * `--name NAME` - set the name (a unique instance id) for this cell app; default uses Jupyter cell ID
 * `--width VALUE` - set the app width, such as "100%"
 * `--height VALUE` - set the app height, such as "700px"
-* `--use-colab-workaround` - use a window rather than iframe, but still doesn't work
+* `--use-colab-workaround` - on colab, use a window rather than iframe, but still doesn't work (colab bug)

 ## Under the hood